Screenpipe logoscreenpipe

 Does it slow down my computer?

 Screenpipe uses about 1-3% CPU on modern hardware.
-Screen capture and OCR are optimized to run efficiently in the background.
+Screen capture uses accessibility APIs by default (which are extremely lightweight) with OCR as a fallback, optimized to run efficiently in the background.
 Most users don't notice it's running.

 How much storage does it use?

 Roughly 1-2 GB per day of continuous use.
-The data is compressed text from OCR and audio transcription, not video files.
+The data is compressed extracted text and audio transcription, not video files.
 A 1TB drive holds months of screen history.

 Can I exclude sensitive apps?